mwermelinger/kattis-guide/graph.md

 ## Depth-First Search

-A DFS traversal follows one path from the start node, until the current node leads to no new nodes.
+A DFS traversal follows one path from the start node until the current node leads to no new nodes.
 At that point, it backtracks and tries a different path.
 A recursive implementation of DFS may lead to a run time error for large graphs.